ericapayne/Movie-Search-App/README.md

 # Movie-Search-App

-Here is my movie browsing mobile application made in react native and using the movie database API
+A mobile application to search for movies and details about that selected movie using the Movie Database API.

 <img src="https://github.com/erizilla/Movie-Search-App/blob/main/screensMovieBrowser.jpg"/>